ifechiglory/ifechiglory/README.md

 ## 📚 Teaching
 I run sessions on frontend development, helping beginners go from *zero to deploy*.
 My classes cover **HTML, CSS, JavaScript, React, and modern workflows**.
-I believe coding isn’t just about syntax—it’s about problem solving and creating experiences that matter.
+I believe coding isn’t just about syntax, it’s about problem solving and creating experiences that matter.

 ---